christinalizx/Minimax_abp_research/README.md

 ```
 The above demonstrated that Minimax and ABP are essentially having the same function, therefore leads to same game results.

-However, the run time of each algorithm in different depth is illustrated below.
+However, the runtime of each algorithm in different depth is illustrated below.

 | Depth |  Minimax  | ABP |
 | :-- | :-- |  :-- |